 It is new internet infrastructure and it facilitates Bitcoin and other cryptoassets with hundreds of excellent developers and businesses working on its code and its global ecosystem.

-This technology will continuously become better, more antifragile with fast second-layer protocol networks and an overall improving user experience.
+This technology will continuously become better, more antifragile with fast second-layer protocol networks and an overall improving user experience and privacy.

 It is a technology breakthrough and a movement, which will not disappear.